-Three Breathing Exercises
+Three Breathing Exercises And Techniques

-“Practicing regular, mindful breathing can be calming and energizing and can even help with stress-related health problems ranging from panic attacks to digestive disorders.”
+“Practicing regular, mindful breathing exercise can be calming and energizing and can even help with stress-related health problems ranging from panic attacks to digestive disorders.”

 Andrew Weil, M.D.

 Since breathing is something we can control and regulate, it is a useful tool for achieving a relaxed and clear state of mind.
-I recommend three breathing exercises to help relax and reduce stress: The Stimulating Breath, The 4-7-8 Breathing Exercise (also called the Relaxing Breath), and Breath Counting.
-Try each of these breathing techniques and see how they affect your stress and anxiety levels.
+I recommend three breathing exercises and techniques to help relax and reduce stress: The Stimulating Breath, The 4-7-8 Breathing Exercise (also called the Relaxing Breath), and Breath Counting.
+Try each of these breathing exercises and techniques and see how they affect your stress and anxiety levels.

 The Stimulating Breath (also called the Bellows Breath)